Surviving the Holidays with Intuitive Eating

 People annoyingly think they have the right to comment on your body or food choices.
 Below are some responses you can use.

-- “What I eat and my body isn’t up for discussion.”
+- “What I eat and what my looks like isn’t up for discussion.”

-- “Thank you for your concern, but I am already healthy.”
+- “Thank you for your concern, but I feel healthy in my choices right now.”

 - “Can we change the conversation from diet/body talk so we can enjoy our food?”

 - “Don’t feel bad about eating what you enjoy.”